Config-Model-Systemd

 If a service of C<Type=notify>/C<Type=notify-reload> sends

-C<TimeoutStartSec> is exceeded, and once the start time has extended beyond
+C<RuntimeMaxSec> is exceeded, and once the runtime has extended beyond

-C<TimeoutStartSec>, the service manager will allow the service to continue to start,
+C<RuntimeMaxSec>, the service manager will allow the service to continue to run,

 provided the service repeats C<EXTEND_TIMEOUT_USEC=\x{2026}> within the interval specified

-until the service startup status is finished by C<READY=1>. (see
+until the service shutdown is achieved by C<STOPPING=1> (or termination). (see

 L<sd_notify(3)>).